-■ Distribution of free disaster-relief tarpaulins and provision of free temporary housing
+Distribution of free disaster-relief tarpaulins/emergency kits and provision of free temporary housing

-Zenkyoren provides free disaster-relief tarpaulins to our policyholders whose houses have been damaged due to a natural disaster and provides temporary housing free of charge for eight months if they can no longer live in their houses due to a fire or other disaster.
+Zenkyoren provides free disaster-relief tarpaulins and emergency kits to its policyholders whose houses have been damaged due to natural disaster and provides temporary housing free of charge for eight months if they can no longer live in their houses due to a fire or other disaster.
 (This service is for Zenkyoren policyholders who fulfill certain requirements.)

-Zenkyoren tarpaulin (3.6m × 5.4m (12-tatami mat size))
+Zenkyoren Tarpaulin (Size: 3.6m × 5.4m (12 tatami mats))